tektronix/tsp-toolkit/README.md

 ## Known Issues

-Below is a list of known issues.
+We are constantly working to improve the stability and reliability of this software.
+Here are the known issues that we are working to fix.
 If you come across new issues, please let us know!
 See the [next section](#questions-issues-feature-requests-and-contributions) for more information.